guardsight/gsvsoc_mission-model/README.md

-# How-To Develop An Incident Response Report Using GitHub, Sphinx, RTD
+# How-To Develop An Incident Response Report Journal Using GitHub, Sphinx, RTD
 ### Documenting Incident Response Using GitHub, Sphinx, RTD

 #### Prologue

 GuardSight analysts use a systematic approach to achieve the objectives of containment, eradication, and recovery during its BreachMasters™ incident response.
 One component of this approach includes developing content in an iterative manner to describe the adversary compromise as well as the allied response.
-The aggregated content ultimately results in an after action report.
+The aggregated journal content ultimately results in an after action report.
 Producing the report during the response has a number of benefits including memorializing in near real-time, accuracy of observations and collections, and exactness of knowledge transfers when transitioning between analysts in order to manage response fatigue.
 This document discusses a mechanism for developing the incident response content using the revision control hosting system [Github](https://www.github.com), use of the [Sphinx](http://www.sphinx-doc.org/en/master/) documentation generator, and the optional use of the software hosting system [Read the Docs](https://readthedocs.com/).

 ![img](images/gh.mm.2.png)